-Be it enacted by the Senate and the House of Representatives in Congress assembled:
+Be it enacted by the Senate and the House of Representatives of the Philippines in Congress assembled:

 SECTION 1.
 Title.
-This Act shall be known as the "Free Vaccination and Immunization Act of 2008."
+This Act shall be known as the "Wee Vaccination and Immunization Act of 2010."

-Sec.
+SEC.
 2. Declaration of Policy. - The right to health is a fundamental guarantee enshrined in the Constitution.
 It is the policy of the State to instill health consciousness among the people and to protect and promote their right to accessible and quality health services.